 Applications of OLAP

-The characteristics of OLAP systems find applications in sectors that require data analysis, interpretation, and representation to direct their business decisions.
+The characteristics of OLAP systems find applications in sectors that require data analysis, aggregated data interpretation, and representation to direct their business decisions.
 Some common OLAP applications are:

 - Stores use OLAP to manage inventory by analyzing customer data to predict sales, product performance, and other attributes.